Items Description¶

 value |

-Equivalent name for the specified language.
-This description is displayed on the DataPortal in the Machine Overview depending on the language settings of the DataPortal. |
+Display string for the specified language.
+Shown in the DataPortal depending on the language settings. |

-Transformers provide the possibility to calculate the correct machine data with the received raw data.
-A Transformer is defined between the tags
+Transformers provide the possibility to calculate the correct machine data from the received raw data.

 <Transformers>